ray-project/ray/doc/source/tune/tutorials/tune-lifecycle.rst

 Resource Management in Tune
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before running a trial, the Tune Driver will check whether there are available resources on the cluster (see :ref:`resource-requirements`).
+Before running a trial, the Ray Tune driver will check whether there are available resources on the cluster (see :ref:`resource-requirements`).
 It will compare the available resources with the resources required by the trial.

 If there is space on the cluster, then the Tune Driver will start a Ray actor (worker).